 Marie Eleanor Collins, MBE.

-Our Chair, Marie Collins, has been appointed a Member of the Order of the British Empire, MBE, in the New Year 2011 Honours List.
+Our Vice President, Marie Collins, has been appointed a Member of the Order of the British Empire, MBE, in the New Year 2011 Honours List.

 This is for recognition of her voluntary work done, and service to Sport in Milton Keynes.